Home

 The most common calculation will happen when the amount of medication prescribed does not exactly match an amount in a dosage form.

-For example, if the prescription calls for the patient to take 3 grams of medication daily and the only pills you have available are 500 milligram capsules.
 To convert the prescribed dosage to milligrams, multiply grams by 1000.
 This means the prescription calls for 3000 milligrams daily, or six 500 milligram capsules.

 The key to being able to do these pharmacy technician math calculations quickly is in being able to understand the important information that is on the prescription.